 Internationally known director Carla Garapedian follows the rock band System of a Down as they tour Europe and the US pointing out the horrors of modern genocide that began in Armenia in 1915 up though Darfur today.

 People tell stories.
-In Toronto, an art historian lectures on Arshile Gorky (1904?-1948), an Armenian painter who lived through the genocide in Turkey in 1915.
+In Toronto, an art historian lectures on Arshile Gorky (1904 -1948), an Armenian painter who lived through the Armenian Genocide in the Ottoman Empire.
 A director invites the historian to help him include Gorky's story in a film about the genocide and Turkish assault on the town of Van.
 The historian's family is under stress: her son is in love with his step-sister, who blames the historian for the death of her father.
 The daughter wants to revisit her father's death and change that story.
 An aging customs agent tells his son about his long interview with the historian's son, who has returned from Turkey with canisters of film.
-Parents and children.
 All the stories connect.
 Written by

 See more »